johandahlberg/PiperWorkshop/tutorial.md

       writer.close()

-Create the class, including a definition of the `run()` function and see if you can add it to you workflow.
+Create the class, including a definition of the `run()` function and see if you can add it to your workflow.

 If there is time
 -----------------
 * See if you can implement some workflow that you normally use in Queue/Piper.
-* Explore the existing qscripts to see some more advance examples. `DNABestPracticeVariantCalling` might be a good place to start since it implements a well recognized workflow of "bwa" -> "GATK best practice data processing" -> "variant calling".
+* Explore the existing qscripts to see some more advanced examples. `DNABestPracticeVariantCalling` might be a good place to start since it implements a well recognized workflow of "bwa" -> "GATK best practice data processing" -> "variant calling".

 Troubleshooting
 ---------------
-* Need a import but don't know it's namespace? `ctrl + space` in Scala-IDE will give you a list of suggestions.
+* Need an import but don't know it's namespace? `ctrl + space` in Scala-IDE will give you a list of suggestions.
 Selecting one will auto-complete and import the necessary class.
-* If you have ant 1.9.3 installed (which is the default version in e.g. Ubuntu 13.10) you need to revert to a earlier version.
+* If you have `ant 1.9.3` installed (which is the default version in e.g. Ubuntu 13.10) you need to revert to an earlier version.
 I used the .deb file found here: https://launchpad.net/ubuntu/+source/ant